Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Day of the week||Relative average daily claims|

 Los Angeles county topped the list with an average of 27 claims on Halloween, according to the HLDI vandalism report.
 That number is nearly double its annual daily average.
+That makes sense, considering LA’s large population of drivers.

 Four of the top 10 counties with the most Halloween vandalisms are in California, and three in Texas.
 Urban areas tend to have higher annual daily averages compared to other cities, likely because a higher population means more chances for car vandalism.